danielabar/python-pluralsight/README.md

 ### Comprehensions

 A concise syntax for describing lists, sets or dictionaries in a declarative or functional style.
 Resulting shorthand is readable and expressive.
+Should be purely functional, i.e. no side effects.

 #### List Comprehension